 You know those sassy snakeskin heels you bought?
 Oh yeah, you know the ones.
 When are you ever going to wear those?
 That’s what I have to ask myself all the time.

-I might see a really fun gadget or great cookbook or pretty piece of furniture, and I have to ask myself how many times it will get used.
+I might see a really fun gadget or great cookbook or a pretty piece of furniture offered with no interest financing, and I have to ask myself how many times it will get used.
 That usually helps me to decide if it’s worth it or not.

 I’d rather spend more money on items that will get used a lot, like a pair of sneakers if you’re a runner or a nice oven if you’re a chef.
 One of the most expensive things I own is my computer but I use it about 10 hours a day, so the cost per use is pretty excellent.
 These are usually the products that are worth their high prices.